-Unity CEO John Riccitiello on Apple’s big event, privacy, and the AR apps we’ll see within the year
+Unity CEO John Riccitiello on Apple’s big event, privacy and the AR apps we’ll see within the year

 TC: Okay then, let’s talk about the future of VR, which is seemingly further out than people had earlier imagined.

 JR: Commercial applications are taking off like crazy, but sure, generally speaking, the consumer side of VR is off to a slow start.
 The hardware is too expensive; it’s not that functional.
-Those problems will solve themselves by the 2018-2019 timeframe, which is what I’ve been saying since 2015.
+Those problems will solve themselves by the 2018-2019 time frame, which is what I’ve been saying since 2015.

-Now, If you take this new thing, using your phone for AR — [including via] ARKit and [Google’s recently introduced challenger to ARKit] ARCore, the future is coming fast.
-The biggest app in history was Niantic’s Pokémon Go, powered by Unity.
-Tens of millions of people played Pokémon Go.
-That was just just the start.
+Now, if you take this new thing, using your phone for AR — [including via] ARKit and [Google’s recently introduced challenger to ARKit] ARCore, the future is coming fast.
+The biggest app in history was Niantic’s Pokémon GO, powered by Unity.
+Tens of millions of people played Pokémon GO.
+That was just the start.

 TC: What will we be doing with our phones a year from now?

 JR: You’ll point a camera at a friend’s shoes and be told where to get them and at what price.
-In a year, a friend will be able to use an app that scans your body and comes up with a millimeter accurate picture, so you’ll know what you’d like like inside that particular shirt of dress, based on the dimensions of the garment.
+In a year, a friend will be able to use an app that scans your body and comes up with a millimeter accurate picture, so you’ll know what you’d look like inside that particular shirt or dress, based on the dimensions of the garment.
 You’ll also be able to point your phone at an acquaintance and pull up their LinkedIn profile, or point at a restaurant and a menu will pop up, along with information perhaps about which friends have been there and who is the architect for the building.

 We’ve been constrained by what we can type with our thumbs until now.
 But our [phone] cameras are infinitely more powerful for many, many cases.